Frequently Asked Questions: PhD in Epidemiology

 What will the PhD cost me?

-All students who are admitted to our PhD program are fully funded, including a tuition waiver and stipend.
+All students who are admitted to our PhD program are fully funded for four years, including a tuition waiver and stipend.
 Students are responsible for paying student fees each semester.
 You can view a breakdown of estimated student fees in the most recent academic year here.
 Fees are subject to change each academic year.

-What financial assistance is available for PhD students?All students who are admitted to our PhD program are fully funded, including a tuition waiver and stipend.
+What financial assistance is available for PhD students?All students who are admitted to our PhD program are fully funded for four years, including a tuition waiver and stipend.
 Students are responsible for paying student fees each semester.
 Depending on the sources of your funding, you may work up to 20 hours per week as a graduate research assistant to your research mentor, or as a graduate teaching assistant for the department.

 We strongly encourage all applicants to apply for external sources of funding.
 Several sources of funding available to our doctoral applicants and students are listed below; this is not an exhaustive list, and we encourage applicants to seek out additional scholarships on their own.